mondcollective/lone-aether-211Alpha/README.md

 + Boats!
 (5 Iron, 4 Wood) traverse through the sea!

-+ "World Options" in the Pause Menu
++ "World Options" added in the Pause Menu
   - Let's you view your world info
   - View the world seed
   - Can change the world gamemode